1ncursio/re-zero/readme.md

-# Lathello
+# Re:zero

 <img src="./images/gameplay.gif"></img>

-Lathello is a web application that can play Reversi against AI based on the AlphaZero (AZ) algorithm.
+Re:zero is a web application that can play Reversi against AI based on the AlphaZero (AZ) algorithm.

-> Note: Lathello is a work in progress.
-In the future, Lathello will be able to play against other players.
+> Note: Re:zero is a work in progress.
+In the future, Re:zero will be able to play against other players.

 ## Features